 – Steve Jobs

 When anyone can be a creator, recognising truly great ideas and knowing how to make them happen matters more than ever.
-This course led by celebrated producer Sue Maslin goes beyond old models of leadership to explore new pathways to creative success –
+This course led by creative entrepreneur, mentor and film producer Sue Maslin goes beyond old models of leadership to explore new pathways to creative success –

 - Knowing your personal brand: What you stand for in your creative work, your business and your approach to life.

 - Making it happen: Anything becomes possible around a great leader.